intel/QAT_Engine/README.md

     Enable/Disable compiling against the USDM component and that the link should be configured to link in the userspace library of the USDM component.
-The USDM component is a pinned contiguous memory driver that is distributed with the Upstream Intel&reg; QAT Driver.
+The USDM component is a pinned contiguous memory driver that is distributed with the Upstream Intel(R) QAT Driver.
 It can be used instead of the supplied qat_contig_mem memory driver (disabled by default).

 --with-usdm_dir=/path/to/usdm/directory